Wallet Setup

-In this guide, I’ll walk you through the process of tracking your cryptocurrency investments in NZ, using one of two powerful tools – CoinMarketCap App or Easy Crypto NZ’s Tracker.
+In this guide, we’ll walk you through the process of tracking your cryptocurrency investments in NZ, using one of two powerful tools – Coinstats or Easy Crypto NZ’s Tracker.

 What is a Crypto Portfolio Tracker?

-A crypto portfolio tracker is a tool that provides you with a birds eye view over your crypto holdings, helping you monitor your allocations and NZD value, to help you make more informed investment decisions.
+A crypto portfolio tracker is a tool that provides you with a birds eye view over your crypto holdings, helping you monitor your allocations and NZD value, to help you take stock of your portfolio.
 These trackers require you to dot in when you purchased your crypto or made a transaction, and the portfolio tracker will take care of calculating your gains and losses for you.
 Beware however, they can become very, very addictive.

 Portfolio trackers such as Easy Crypto NZ’s or CoinMarketCap’s are both free to use, safe to operate, and have no actual connection to your wallet beyond data points.
 Your Tracker isn’t where you make transactions; rather it’s an analytical tool to monitor your assets.